-The Director of the Department of Social Services shall submit a report of alleged abuse or neglect_abuse, neglect, or dependency cases or child fatalities that are the result of alleged maltreatment to the central registry under the policies adopted by the Social Services Commission."
+The Director of the Department of Social Services shall submit a report of alleged abuse or neglect cases or child fatalities that are the result of alleged maltreatment to the central registry under the policies adopted by the Social Services Commission."

 "§ 7A-550.
-Immunity of persons reporting. reporting and cooperating in an investigation.
+Immunity of persons reporting. reporting and cooperating in an investigation; immunity of county Department of Social Services employees.

-(a) Anyone who makes a report pursuant to this Article, cooperates with the county department of social services in any ensuing a protective services inquiry or investigation, testifies in any judicial proceeding resulting from the report, a protective services report or investigation, or otherwise participates in the program authorized by this Article, is immune from any civil or criminal liability that might otherwise be incurred or imposed for such action provided that the person was acting in good faith.
-In any proceeding involving liability, good faith is presumed."
+- (a) Anyone who makes a report pursuant to this Article, cooperates with the county department of social services in any ensuing a protective services inquiry or investigation, testifies in any judicial proceeding resulting from the report, a protective services report or investigation, or otherwise participates in the program authorized by this Article, is immune from any civil or criminal liability that might otherwise be incurred or imposed for such action provided that the person was acting in good faith.
+In any proceeding involving liability, good faith is presumed. - (b) Any employee of a county Department of Social Services who is assigned to perform, on behalf of the Director, any of the duties permitted or required by this Article or who takes a juvenile into temporary custody pursuant to G.S.
+7A-571(3), shall be personally and individually immune from any civil liability for monetary damages that might otherwise be incurred or imposed for any act or failure to act with respect to these duties, except when the employee was not acting in good faith or committed gross negligence or wilful or wanton misconduct that resulted in the damage or injury.
+In any proceeding involving liability, good faith on the part of the employee shall be presumed and the burden of proof shall be upon the plaintiff to prove that the employee did not act in good faith."